MelkhiorVintageComputing/NuBusFPGA/README.md

 The code for the NuBusFPGAInit (which should be renamed and enables acceleration) is in NuBusFPGAInit/, and will need a CodeWarrior INIT project to build, on a real Macintosh or an emulated one using e.g. Qemu.
 It enables graphic acceleration.

-The code for the Audio component (which enables audio support over HDMI) is in NuBusFPGAHDMIAudio/.
+The code for the Audio component (which enables audio support over HDMI when using the alternate PHY) is in NuBusFPGAHDMIAudio/.

 ## FAQ

 * Can the framebuffer change resolution ?
- No and yes.
-No, it cannot change the resolution outputed through the HDMI connector by software.
-That is currently 'gatewired' into the FPGA configuration, so the board needs a new bitstream to change resolution.
-Yes, you can change the resolution in System 7 / MacOS 8 by software, but the new resolution is 'windowbowed' in the middle of the screen (e.g. it can display 640x480 surrounded by lots of black pixels in the middle of a Full HD LCD).
- This is a 'gateware' (configuration of the FPGA) limitation.
-Changing the output resolution requires changing the pixel clock, which is possible but not easy to do.
-There is currently no plan to remove that limitation, but the gateware is open-source and contributions are welcome :-)
+ Yes and no. The gateware has a default resolution baked into it that the device will use by default, and can use one of two different physical interface (PHY): the Litex-derived one (which uses DVI signalling) or a more HDMI-like one in verilog. "windowboxed" mode is always availeble, where a smaller esolution is displayed in the middle of the larger screen, which you can select in System 7/MacOS 8 with the Monitor control panel.
+When using the Litex PHY, some resolution are also available as "hardware" resolution, outputing the appropriate signalling - but the Litex PHY doesn't support audio.
+The alternate PHY does support audio, but doesn't allow to use a different output resolution, only Full HD (1920x1080) and does support audio output.

+* Is Audio supported ?
+ Yes and no. a 8 or 16-bits, audio or stereo, 44.1 KHz audio device is available but nly when using the alternate HDMI PHY (see previous question)

 * Is USB supported ?
  No. There is a USB connector, but it is currently useless.
 The gateware could include a USB OHCI host device, and that is supported in the SBusFPGA under NetBSD.
 However, no Apple OS running on a 68k Mac has any support for USB, so it would require an entire USB stack to be ported, which is a huge undertaking.
 Also, NuBus is quite a slow bus even by early 2000s standard, and USB OHCI does a lot of DMA all the time, which would use up most if not all (or maybe more than all!) the available bandwidth.
 There might be some support in NetBSD/mac68k eventually just to test feasibility, but it even there it's unlikely to be useful.